Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 - Courts, tax offices, employment offices, patent and trademark offices, registration and other authorities in the context of legal disputes, tax matters and other legal matters,

-- attorney at law, auditors, tax advisors,
+- Attorneys at law, auditors, tax consultants,

 - Recruitment agencies and personnel consultants who support us in our search for personnel and, if necessary, in deciding whether to establish an employment relationship.

-If a transfer is made to recipients outside the European Union, we will ensure that an adequate level of protection exists at the recipient, that appropriate safeguards are in place, that you have given your consent, or that the transfer is permissible for other reasons, e.g. if it is necessary at your request to prepare or fulfil a contract with you.
+- If a transfer is made to recipients outside the European Union, we will ensure that an adequate level of protection exists at the recipient, that appropriate safeguards are in place, that you have given your consent, or that the transfer is permissible for other reasons, e.g. if it is necessary at your request to prepare or fulfil a contract with you.
 If we base a transfer to countries outside the European Union on appropriate safeguards, you can request a copy of these from the contact details provided in section 1. a.

-It is also possible that, due to cooperation based on the division of labour, e.g. in the field of IT service providers, in particular with regard to services in the area of maintenance, repair and security of IT systems, employees of a service provider in a country outside the European Union may become aware of your personal data.
+- It is also possible that, due to cooperation based on the division of labour, e.g. in the field of IT service providers, in particular with regard to services in the area of maintenance, repair and security of IT systems, employees of a service provider in a country outside the European Union may become aware of your personal data.
 If this country does not have a level of data protection comparable to that of the European Union and, accordingly, there is no so-called adequacy decision by the European Commission with regard to this country, we will protect your data protection interests by concluding so-called EU standard data protection clauses, which have been issued by the European Commission and agreed with the recipient, or by other appropriate means.
 You can request a copy of the EU standard data protection clauses and, if applicable, other guarantees from us using the contact details provided in section 1. a.

-Any other transfer of your personal data to countries outside the European Union is not intended, but is also not excluded, provided that it is lawful.
+- Any other transfer of your personal data to countries outside the European Union is not intended, but is also not excluded, provided that it is lawful.

 - Art.
 15 GDPR: Right of access by the data subject

-- You have the right to obtain information from us about which data we process about you.
-Please note that we cannot comply with your request for information in all cases, in particular if the client confidentiality we are required to observe in accordance with Section 29 of the Federal Data Protection Act (BDSG) prevents us from providing the information.
+You have the right to obtain information from us about which of your personal data we process.
+Please note that we may not be able to comply with your request for information in all cases, in particular if the obligation of professional secrecy in the client-lawyer relationship we are required to observe in accordance with Section 29 of the German Federal Data Protection Act (BDSG) prevents us from providing the information. - Art.
+16 GDPR: Right to rectification

-- If the data concerning you is incorrect or incomplete, you can request that incorrect information be corrected or incomplete information be completed.
+If the data concerning you is incorrect or incomplete, you can request that incorrect information be rectified or incomplete information be completed. - Art.
+17 GDPR: Right to erasure

-- Under the conditions of Art.
+Under the conditions of Art.
 17 GDPR, you may request the erasure of your personal data.
-Your right to erasure depends, among other things, on whether the data concerning you is still required by us to fulfil our contractual and legal obligations.
+Your right to erasure depends, among other things, on whether the data concerning you is still required by us to fulfil our contractual and legal obligations. - Art.
+18 GDPR: Right to restriction of processing

-- Under the conditions of Art.
-18 GDPR, you may request the restriction of the processing of personal data concerning you.
+Under the conditions of Art.
+18 GDPR, you may request the restriction of the processing of personal data concerning you. - Art.
+20 GDPR: Right to data portability

-- Under the conditions of Art.
+Under the conditions of Art.
 20 GDPR, you may receive your personal data that you have provided to us in a structured, commonly used and machine-readable format or request its transfer to another controller.
-Please note that we may not be able to comply with such a request in all cases, in particular if this conflicts with the client confidentiality we are required to observe in accordance with Section 29 of the Federal Data Protection Act (BDSG).
+Please note that we may not be able to comply with such a request in all cases, in particular if the obligation of professional secrecy in the client-lawyer relationship we are required to observe in accordance with Section 29 of the German Federal Data Protection Act (BDSG) prevents us from doing so.

-(2) Revocation of consent
+(2) Withdrawal of consent

 (3) Objection to certain processing operations pursuant to Art.
 21 GDPR